HSF/hsf.github.io/what_are_WGs.md

 are less formal.)

-We strive for a diverse representation in the HSF working groups and, in particular, we very strongly favour a group of conveners from three different experiments.
+We strive for a diverse representation in the HSF working groups and, in particular, we very strongly favour having conveners from three different experiments.

 If you want to form a working group, or want to put some community-wide